AbhinavBahuguna2002/Student-Report-Card-Handling-System/README.md

 # Student-Report-Card-Handling-System
 This is a simple command-line interface program built with C++ that allows users to add, list, delete, and modify records in a student report card handling system.
-This program stores student records in a text file.
+This program stores student records in a text file (in binary format).

 # Features
 <ul>